Kitware/SMQTK/docs/algorithminterfaces.rst

 .. automodule:: smqtk.algorithms.descriptor_generator
    :members:
-.. autoclass:: smqtk.algorithms.descriptor_generator.DescriptorGenerator
-   :members:

 NearestNeighborsIndex
 +++++++++++++++++++++

 This interface defines a method to build an index from a set of ``DescriptorElement`` instances (``NearestNeighborsIndex.build_index``) and a nearest-neighbors query function for getting a number of near neighbors to e query ``DescriptorElement`` (``NearestNeighborsIndex.nn``).

-Building an index requires that some non-zero number of ``DescriptorElements`` be passed into the ``build_index`` method.
+Building an index requires that some non-zero number of ``DescriptorElement`` instances be passed into the ``build_index`` method.
 Subsequent calls to this method should rebuild the index model, not add to it.
 If an implementation supports persistant storage of the index, it should overwrite the configured index.

 The ``nn`` method uses a single ``DescriptorElement`` to query the current index for a specified number of nearest neighbors.